Maintenance of Religious Harmony Act: Penal Code, section 298A

 Section 298A of the Penal Code states:

 A literal reading of the above provision shows clearly that the purpose of section 298A is to preserve public tranquility, and only to criminalize acts that incite racial and religious disharmony.
 This seems extremely similar to the objective of the MRHA.
 The only significant difference is that a violation of section 298A results in the commission of a criminal offence, while criminal liability attaches under the MRHA only when a restraining order has been breached.

 The High Court has rejected "public tranquility" as a definition of public order.
 In Chan Hiang Leng Colin v.
 Public Prosecutor, Yong C.J. declined to adopt the test laid down in the Malaysian case Tan Boon Liat v.
 Menteri Hal Ehwal Dalam Negeri (1976), where public order was held to mean "danger to human life and safety and the disturbance of public tranquility".
 Instead, the expression "public peace, welfare and good order" was adopted.
 Does it follow that section 298A is not a general law relating to public order, and thus is unconstitutional since this restriction on the right to freedom of religion is not caught by Article 15(4)?
 It is also unclear whether there is any difference in the objective of the Sedition Act and section 298A.
 In August 2010 it was reported that a man had been jailed for two weeks for contravening section 298A for injuring the religious feelings of Muslims by leaving cards on the windscreens of cars he believed to belong to Muslims which were parked in the car park of a condominium.
-The cards bore information about the Prophet Muhammad which was said to be "calculated to insult Muslims".
+The cards bore information about Muhammad which was said to be "calculated to insult Muslims".